 - Matches the rest of the home aesthetically

 - It might be limited to standard sizes

 - Needs to be built at the same time the house is

 Garage w/ Loft

-This option can either be attached or detached, but it has a living area built-in above the garage.
-It provides a great use of space and a unique opportunity to house guests.
+This option can be attached or detached, but it has a living area above the garage.
+It’s a great use of space, especially when family comes to visit.

 - Great use of vertical space

 - Takes more planning and professional design

 Finally, there are carports.
 These options are just garages with no walls, having only support beams and a roof at the top.
 This option can be attached or detached and can be as large as you’d like.